2 Kilted Days in Killarney

 Each building is defined by a fictional inhabitant, with the interior designed to reflect how they would have lived based on their role in the village.
 For example, the tools required for turf cutting are one such traditional Irish practice on display around Jeremiah Mulvihill’s cottage, who is attributed as the resident of the turf cutters dwelling.
 Informative signage accompanies these period pieces to provide a deep dive into Ireland's cultural heritage.

-My favorite attraction was getting to play with the Irish Wolfhounds on the property, a large dog breed historically used to hunt wolves in Ireland.
+My favorite activity here was getting to play with the Irish Wolfhounds on the property, a large dog breed historically used to hunt wolves in Ireland.

 Drink — Red Fox Inn